Skip to content

 mut left_shift = a << n; mut right_shift = a >> n // Shifts

-const remainder = a % b // Modulo (compile-time only due to cost)
+const remainder = a % b // Modulo (debug-only: too expensive for single-cycle hardware)

 Bitwise